Otitis media: Membrane rupture

 In severe or untreated cases, the tympanic membrane may perforate, allowing the pus in the middle-ear space to drain into the ear canal.
 If there is enough, this drainage may be obvious.
 Even though the perforation of the tympanic membrane suggests a highly painful and traumatic process, it is almost always associated with a dramatic relief of pressure and pain.
-In a simple case of acute otitis media in an otherwise healthy person, the body's defenses are likely to resolve the infection and the ear drum nearly always heals.
+In a simple case of acute otitis media in an otherwise healthy person, the body's defenses are likely to resolve the infection and the eardrum nearly always heals.

-An option for severe acute otitis media in which analgesics are not controlling ear pain is to perform a tympanocentesis, i.e., needle aspiration through the tympanic membrane to relieve the ear pain and to identify the causative organism(s).
+An option for severe acute otitis media in which analgesics are not controlling ear pain is to perform a tympanocentesis, i.e., needle aspiration through the tympanic membrane to relieve the ear pain and identify the causative organism(s).

 Hearing loss

 Children with recurrent episodes of acute otitis media and those with otitis media with effusion or chronic suppurative otitis media have higher risks of developing conductive and sensorineural hearing loss.
-Globally approximately 141 million people have mild hearing loss due to otitis media (2.1% of the population).
+Globally, approximately 141 million people have mild hearing loss due to otitis media (2.1% of the population).
 This is more common in males (2.3%) than females (1.8%).

 This hearing loss is mainly due to fluid in the middle ear or rupture of the tympanic membrane.
 Prolonged duration of otitis media is associated with ossicular complications and, together with persistent tympanic membrane perforation, contributes to the severity of the disease and hearing loss.
 When a cholesteatoma or granulation tissue is present in the middle ear, the degree of hearing loss and ossicular destruction is even greater.

 Periods of conductive hearing loss from otitis media may have a detrimental effect on speech development in children.
 Some studies have linked otitis media to learning problems, attention disorders, and problems with social adaptation.
 Furthermore, it has been demonstrated that individuals with otitis media have more depression/anxiety-related disorders compared to individuals with normal hearing.
 Once the infections resolve and hearing thresholds return to normal, childhood otitis media may still cause minor and irreversible damage to the middle ear and cochlea.
 More research on the importance of screening all children under 4 years old for otitis media with effusion needs to be performed.